douglasgreen/outlines/computing/computer_science/computer_science.md

 ## Basics of Computing

 Computing forms the backbone of the digital world, and understanding its basics can provide valuable insights into how our modern devices function.
-Let\'s delve into the three key aspects:
+Let's delve into the three key aspects:

 ### Understanding Binary Code

 Binary code is the most fundamental language of computers.
 It consists of only two digits: 0 and 1.
 These digits, known as bits, are the smallest unit of data in computing.
-The binary system is used because it\'s efficient for electronic machines like computers to recognize and process two distinct states: on (1) and off (0).
+The binary system is used because it's efficient for electronic machines like computers to recognize and process two distinct states: on (1) and off (0).

 #### How It Works